-In partnership with the Nigerian NGO Intercommunity Development Social Organization (IDS) we are supporting children of the New Kuchingoro IDP camp in Abuja and providing vulnerable mothers with vocational skills training - including baking and soap making - and business grants so they can setup sustainable businesses.
-As part of the programme, their children also received school materials such as bags, exercise books, pencils and pens, rubber and shoes so they could return to school.
+In partnership with the Nigerian NGO Intercommunity Development Social Organization (IDS) we are supporting children of the New Kuchingoro IDP camp in Abuja and providing vulnerable mothers with vocational skills training - including baking and soap-making - and business grants so they can setup sustainable businesses.
+As part of the program, their children also receive school materials such as bags, text books, pencils and pens, and shoes so they can return to school.
 This has had immediate results - both foster parents / caregivers and mothers are able to save every week and afford food and education for their children, and are committed to keeping their children